 Early Postoperative Period (1–7 Days)

-Visual recovery: Marked improvement from the next day.
-Many patients can perform daily activities without glasses from day 1.
+Vision recovery: Marked improvement from the next day.
+In many cases, unaided daily activities are possible from day 1.

 Corneal findings: The epithelium at the incision site (2–3 mm) usually heals within 1–2 days.
 Corneal edema resolves within a few days.